An Axiomatic Theory for Reversible Computation: Introduction

 The paper is organised as follows.
 The next section introduces labelled transition systems with independence (LTSIs).
 Three basic axioms for reversibility (SP, BTI and WF) are defined in Section~\ref{sec:basic}, and are used to prove the Parabolic Lemma and Causal Consistency.
 Events are defined in Section~\ref{sec:events}, where another basic axiom (PCI) is formulated.
 In Section~\ref{sec:CSCL} we discuss and define CS and CL properties, and introduce three further basic axioms (IRE, CIRE and IEC) that are used to prove them.
 We consider three versions of CS and CL: those based on independence of transitions, on independence of events, and on ordering of events, and we study their relationships.
+We also show that axioms SP, BTI, WF, PCI and IEC, together with any one of IRE, CIRE and BFCIRE, are independent of each other.
 Section~\ref{sec:coinitial} considers two structured forms of independence, namely independence defined on coinitial transitions only, and independence defined on labels only.
 Eight case studies of reversible formalisms are presented in Section~\ref{sec:casestudies}, where we demonstrate that our basic axioms are very effective in proving the main reversibility properties.
 Section~\ref{sec:related} discusses relations with other works in the literature.
 The final section contains concluding remarks and suggests potential future work.

 This paper is an extended version of~\cite{LanesePU20}.
 The paper has been fully restructured, and now includes a number of additional or refined results.
 Beyond this, it includes full proofs of our results, as well as additional case studies, examples and explanations.
 We remark that the preliminary results in~\cite{LanesePU20} have already been exploited in~\cite{LaneseM20,AubertM21,BocchiLMY22,LamiLSCF22,BAGOSSY20223,Aub22,BM22}, which can be seen as further case studies for our approach.